-From September 2021, the Legal Practice Course (LPC) will begin to be replaced by the SQE.
-In addition to the SQE, you must complete two years of qualifying work experience (QWE) to be admitted as a solicitor.
-With the route to becoming a solicitor changing, we’re leading the way to change the legal training sector.
+In addition to passing the SQE, you must complete two years of qualifying work experience (QWE) to be admitted as a solicitor.
+Now that the route to becoming a solicitor is changing, we’re leading the way to change the legal training sector.

 Our SQE preparation courses